 Things to do nearby Hardingill Cottage

 Famously, with England’s highest mountain and deepest lake, smallest church and biggest liar, Wasdale still has an unspoilt tranquillity that belies its majestic grandeur.
-It is easily the most dramatic of the Lake District Valleys.
+It is the most mountainous of the Lake District Valleys.
 From Wastwater in the valley bottom, the Screes climb, seemingly vertically, out of the lake.
 The valley has hardly changed in hundreds of years, and the natural splendour of the fells and lakes has been preserved in all of its glory.
-Read more in our Wasdale area guide.

 Within half an hour of Gosforth you can be geared up and at the foot of Scafell Pike, the highest mountain in England.
-It's a worthwhile jaunt for the fit and well prepared among you.
+Walks do not come much more challenging than this!
 Obviously not everybody is so hardy, and closer to Gosforth there are family walks and gentler strolls that take a few hours yet will lead you to secluded spots all of your own.
-Take the River Bleng walk straight out of the village for example which is a tranquil stroll with plenty of great spots to have a picnic or a paddle.
+Take the River Bleng walk straight out of the village into Blengdale Forest for example.

-Gosforth is also a gateway to Eskdale; another magical western Lake District valley.
+Gosforth is also a gateway to Eskdale, another magical western Lake District valley.
 The walking in Eskdale is second-to-none.
 You will find a variety of routes to the top of Scafell and Scafell Pike to suit all abilities.
-Great Moss is one of the Lake District’s best kept secrets.
+Great Moss is one of the Lake District’s best-kept secrets.
 This stunning open valley is surrounded by some of the highest ground in England, Scafell Pike, Esk Hause and Bowfell but hidden from view from the Eskdale valley floor.
 As well as big hikes to the highest fells, there are some lovely walks on the valley floor and along the beautiful river Esk.
 Why not take a walk up from the village to the wonderfully named Giggle Alley, from here you can head to the Japanese Garden a beautifully tranquil spot.
 If you’d like your adventures taken care of by experts then Westlakes Adventure is a company based in Boot providing outdoor activities for individuals, couples, families and groups.
 Their activities include rock climbing, ghyll scrambling, paddle boarding and kayaking.
-Read more in our Eskdale area guide.

-Rather than heading inland to the fells why not consider exploring the coast?
+As well as being gateway to the staggering valleys of the Western Lake District, Gosforth also makes a great base for exploring the coastline.
 Whitehaven is a Georgian Harbour town 12 miles up the coast with a colourful history involving rum, sugar and piracy!
 The Rum Story makes a great place to start your visit and from there you can follow their ‘Quest’ around the town’s historical landmarks.
-It is also the start to the 140 mile long C2C cycle route.
-Closer by is Egremont where you can find the remains of a Norman Castle and just south of the town is Florence Mine, the last working iron ore mine in Europe, and part of the rich industrial heritage of West Cumbria.
+The town is also marks the start of the 140-mile long C2C cycle route.
+Closer by is Egremont where you can find the remains of a Norman Castle and just south of the town is Florence Mine, the last working iron ore mine in Europe, and part of the rich mining history of West Cumbria.